Kadipur

 Kadipur is a town, tehsil and a nagar panchayat in Sultanpur district in the Indian state of Uttar Pradesh.
 It is located a short distance from the bank of the Gomti River, at a crossroads between two roads heading from Sultanpur to Surapur and from Pratapgarh to Dostpur and then on to Akbarpur.
 On the north side of town is a stream with a steep ravine that drains the surrounding area.
 The road to Sultanpur crosses over this stream on a bridge.
 The lands surrounding Kadipur are average quality for agricultural purposes.
 As of 2011, Kadipur has a population of 8,010 people, in 1,216 households.

 Kadipur tehsil has 4 blocks: Akhand Nagar, Dostpur, Kadipur and Karaundi Kala.

-The Chairman of Kadipur is Vijay Bhan Singh(Munna).
+The Chairman of Kadipur is Vijay Bhan Singh.